jitsi/jitsi-meet-spot/spot-client/docs/glossary.md

 A meeting not scheduled on a calendar that Spot-TV has access to.
 The ad-hoc meeting is created by manually entering a meeting name within the Spot-Remote to create the meeting.

 ### Admin
 The person setting up and maintaining Spots.
 This person knows about how to go through setup flow for Spot-TV and understands how the different parts of Spot interact.
+Oftentimes it is assumed this person is in IT or is performing IT work.

+### Backend Flow
+Spot supports two modes of operation: backend and open-source.
+For the backend flow, Spot-TV and Spot-Remote will attempt to connect together using configured backend service urls and Spot-TV will get Spot-Room information from the backend.

 ### Calendar meeting
 A meeting scheduled on a calendar that is connected to Spot-TV.
 The meeting URL cannot be changed by Spot-TV but is instead part of a calendar event.